 “Around this time, I read in your newsletter about some folks having the symptoms I was experiencing as a reaction to statins.
 I mentioned it to the physical therapist, who immediately contacted my PCP.
 As a result, I stopped taking atorvastatin three months ago.
 All my symptoms of fatigue, mental fog, all-over aches and abdominal pain have disappeared.
 I don’t plan to restart the statin, although the PCP is recommending it.
 I want to urge everyone to get educated on their own health and the medications they take.
 Be your own advocate!”

 Balancing Benefits vs. Risks:

-No one should ever stop any medication without discussing the pros and cons with the prescriber.
+We were glad to hear that reader got in touch with their PCP.
+No one should ever stop any prescription medication without discussing the pros and cons with the prescriber.
 We also agree with our reader that everyone needs to be an active and informed participant in their own health care.

 “Advise patients to promptly report to their physician unexplained and/or persistent muscle pain, tenderness, or weakness.”

 When patients report symptoms such as those our reader experienced, doctors should pay attention.
 If it is fear mongering to mention statin side effects, then the FDA is guilty of massive fear mongering.

 Here is just a fraction of what the agency says about atorvastatin: